 What does a Disaster Recovery Manager do?

 A Disaster Recovery Manager manages the design, implementation, and communication of business continuance and disaster recovery plans and processes that ensure the security and integrity of company data, databases, information systems, and technology.
 Conducts risk analysis to identify critical operations and systems that are core to continued business operations in the event of a disruption.
-Being a Disaster Recovery Manager monitors and tests the plans and back up systems.
+Being an Disaster Recovery Manager monitors and tests the plans and back up systems.
 Manages the contracts with required vendors for off-site and other resources required for business continuation and recovery.
 Additionally, Disaster Recovery Manager develops and deploys training, documentation, and communication of disaster procedures to the organization.
 Develops service level recovery standards and agreements with vendors.
-Requires a bachelor's degree of computer science.
+Requires a bachelor's degree.
 Typically reports to a head of a unit/department.
 The Disaster Recovery Manager manages subordinate staff in the day-to-day performance of their jobs.
 True first level manager.
 Ensures that project/department milestones/goals are met and adhering to approved budgets.
 Has full authority for personnel actions.
 To be an Disaster Recovery Manager typically requires 5 years experience in the related area as an individual contributor.
-1 to 3 years supervisory experience may be required.
+1 - 3 years supervisory experience may be required.
 Extensive knowledge of the function and department processes.

 Learn about how to become one, education requirements, job duties, traits and qualities, national salary outlook as well as top national employers of Disaster Recovery Managers.

 Disaster recovery managers put plans and procedures in place to ensure that an emergency such, as a natural disaster, can be properly responded to.

 Their work is preparatory in nature, but they also help to coordinate actions when a disaster does occur.

 Practically, this means that they conduct risk assessments to determine the likelihood of a disaster occurring.